-Q&A: What’s next for abortion after Supreme Court leak?
+What’s next for abortion after Supreme Court leak?

 WHO LEAKED THE DRAFT OPINION?

-The hunt is on.
 Chief Justice John Roberts called the leak “a singular and egregious breach,” and he’s asked officials to investigate.

 People familiar with the internal workings of the court could identify around 70 people who might have access to a draft.
 First, of course, are the nine justices themselves.
 Then, there is the small group of staff that work for each justice.
 Finally, there are the justices’ clerks, young lawyers who work with the justices for a year in a highly-prized position.
 Each justice has four clerks — and secrecy is part of their job.